 If you are anything like me you have suffered from bloating, constant cramping and IBS!
 I grew up all through my teens dealing with all this issues I got to a point where I thought feeling this way was normal… what a fool right?
 I suffered and still continued to live my life!
 This is until I found YOGA.

 After my first class I felt lighter and less bloated.
 What I learnt was YOGA poses increase blood flow to your digestive tract and stimulates the intestinal action.

-Yoga has been proven to provide a variety of health benefits, both physical and mentally, including the prevention of digestive stress!
-It’s a great and enjoyable way to manage IBS and inflammatory bowel diseases, and relieves the symptoms such as diarrhoea, constipation, abdominal pain, bloating and nausea.
+Yoga has been linked to a variety of health benefits, both physical and mentally, including the prevention of digestive stress.
+Yoga is also a great way to assist in the management of IBS and inflammatory bowel diseases, with anecdotal evidence suggesting it may help relieve symptoms of diarrhoea, constipation, abdominal pain, bloating and nausea.

-I have put together a few yoga postures that you can do at home to help with any of the above symptoms.
-They are easy, calming and enjoyable!
+Below, I have listed a few yoga postures you can do at home that may help with the above symptoms.
+They are easy, calming and enjoyable.

 Seated or standing, bending forward helps soothe a hyperactive bowel.
 Breathe into the pose, and focus on relaxing your stomach muscles.
 Forward bends are really effective as they increase the space in abdomen and facilitate the release of entrapped gases